maxmarcon/stockwatch/README.md

 ![screenshot](screenshot-1.png)

-It allows you to easily search for securities by symbol or ISIN and plot them all in a single chart for easy comparison.
+It allows you to search for securities by name, ISIN or ticker symbol and plot them all in a single chart for easy comparison.
 It supports different currencies and time ranges.

 ## Data source